backdrop-contrib/date_ical/README.txt

 Date iCal

-This module allows users to export iCal feeds with Views, and import iCal feeds from other sites with the Feeds module.
-Any entity can act as the source of events for an iCal feed, as long as that entity contains a Date field.
+This module allows users to export iCal feeds with Views, and import iCal feeds from other sites with Feeds.
+Any Entity can act as the source of events for an iCal feed, as long as that entity contains a Date field.
 Date iCal creates a new iCal "view mode" for all entities, which is used to format the Description field of the events in the iCal feed (when using the iCal Entity plugin).